grpc/grpc-dotnet/examples/README.md

 ## Ticketer

-The ticker shows how to use gRPC with [authorization in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/introduction).
+The ticketer shows how to use gRPC with [authorization in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/introduction).
 This example has a gRPC method marked with an `[Authorize]` attribute.
 The client can only call the method if it has been authenticated by the server and passes a valid JWT token with the gRPC call.

 ## Reflector